saliormoon/Cookbook/recipes/ExportingData.md

 In this recipe we will learn how to use the [export API][1] to extract data and process it with PHP.
 At the end of the recipe you can download the complete PHP script.

-**Note**: The following recipe is written an ArangoDB server with version 2.6 or higher.
-You can also use the `devel` branch.
+**Note**: The following recipe is written using an ArangoDB server with version 2.6 or higher.
+You can also use the `devel` branch, since version 2.6 hasn't been an official release yet.

 ##Howto
 ###Importing example data

 First of all we need some data in an ArangoDB collection.
-For this example we will use a collection named `users` which you can [find here][2].
+For this example we will use a collection named `users` which we will populate with 100.000 [example documents][2].
 This way you can get the data into ArangoDB:

 ```bash
 # download data file